alibaba/AliOS-Things/CONTRIBUTING.md

 ## Contributing

 Hi!
-Thanks for your interest in contributing to the GitHub CLI!
+Thanks for your interest in contributing to the AliOS Things!

 ## Issue